durrantX/dsc-phase-2--project/README.md

 The coefficient for the predictor variable runtime_minutes is approximately 635,100.
 This means that for each additional minute of runtime, the domestic gross is estimated to increase by approximately $635,100.
 R-squared:  0.025
 Adjusted R-squared: 0.024.
-R-squared is 0.025, indicating that approximately 2.5 percent of the variance in domestic gross is explained by the predictor variable (runtime_minutes).
+R-squared is 0.025, indicating that approximately 2.5 percent of the variance in domestic gross is explained by runtime_minutes.
 F-statistic: 44.97 and  low probability (p < 0.001)indicating that the overall model is statistically significant.
-Overall the regression model suggests that there is a statistically significant positive relationship between the runtime of movies and their domestic gross.
-However, the R-squared value indicates that the model explains only a small proportion of the variance in domestic gross, suggesting that other factors not included in the model is  influencing domestic gross.
+The model suggests that there is a statistically significant positive relationship between the runtime of movies and their domestic gross.
+The R-squared value indicates that the model explains only a small proportion of the variance in domestic gross, other factors not included in the model maybe  influencing domestic gross.

 # OLS with movie ratings(averagerating) as the predictor and global sales as dependent variable
-The ordinary least square  regression was used to test if  movie ratings(averagerating) significantly predicted global sales
+OLS regression was used to test if  movie ratings(averagerating) significantly predicted global sales
 Coefficients:
 The intercept (const) is  --1.037e+08 averagerating   3.613e+07
 The fitted regression model was:Global sales = -1.037e+08 +3.613e+07*averagerating.
-The coefficient for the predictor variable averagerating is approximately 36 million dollars.
+The coefficient for averagerating is approximately 36 million dollars.
 This means that for each additional  unit of average rating  the global sales is estimated to increase by approximately 36M dollars.
 R-squared:  0.029
 Adjusted R-squared: 0.028.
-R-squared is 0.029, indicating that approximately 2.9 percent of the variance in global sales is explained by the predictor variable (averagerating).
+R-squared is 0.029, indicating that approximately 2.9 percent of the variance in global sales is explained by  averagerating.
 F-statistic: 52.69 and  low probability (p < 0.001)indicating that the overall model is statistically significant.
-Overall the regression model suggests that there is a statistically significant positive relationship between the  averageratings of movies and their global sales.
-However, the R-squared value indicates that the model explains only a small proportion of the variance in global sales, suggesting that other factors not included in the model is  influencing global sales.
+ The regression model suggests that there is a statistically significant positive relationship between the  averageratings of movies and their global sales.
+The R-squared value indicates that the model explains only a small proportion of the variance in global sales, suggesting that other factors not included in the model maybe influencing global sales.
 # Runtime as the predictor of average rating
 ### Findings
 The R-squared value, is 0.061.
 This suggests that approximately 6.1% of the variance in movie ratings can be explained by the independent variable (runtime_minutes).